dreesf5/nginx/SECURITY.md

 The following Service Level Objectives (SLOs)

-* All vulnerability disclosures will be responded to within one (1) business day.
+* All vulnerability disclosures will be  acknowledged within one (1) business day.

 * Fixes will be developed and released within 90 days from the date of disclosure.
 If the fix is difficult such that an extension will be needed, the core team will work with the disclosing person for that extension.